glenmarton/logscribe/README.md

-# Changelog Updater
+# Log Scribe

-Changelog updater is resposible for updating the CHANGELOG.md with changes associated with specified MILESTONE.
+_Logscribe_ is resposible for updating CHANGELOG.md with changes associated with specified MILESTONE.